 What’s Growing

-Our main goal with our small farm is to practice methods used prior to the introduction of synthetic chemicals and monocropping into our agricultural system.
-Although we don’t plan to become certified organic due to the cost of certification, we strive to use all organic practices to produce everything we grow.
+What’s Growing at the farm?
+Our main goal with our small farm is to practice methods used before synthetic chemicals and monocropping entered agriculture.
+Although we don’t plan to become certified organic due to the cost, we strive to use all organic practices in our production.
 Some of our goals include:

-• Systematically rotating the land used for different crops to break the cycle of pest pressure on our plants, and to maintain and build the nutrients available in the soil.
+• Systematically rotating the land used for different crops to break the cycle of pest pressure on our plants.
+This also will maintain and build the nutrients available in the soil.

 • Using mechanical methods of cultivation for weed control.

-• Building the soil organic matter by growing green manure / cover crops and plowing it under to provide food for beneficial micro organisms and build soil nutrients.
+• We work to build soil organic matter by growing green manure/cover crops and plowing it under to feed beneficial microorganisms.
+This process also helps build soil nutrients.

-• Using the least tillage necessary, and avoid bare ground (with cover crops) to keep the soil in place and keep nutrients in the soil.
+• We use the least tillage necessary and avoid bare ground by planting cover crops to keep the soil in place and retain nutrients.

 Fruits and Veggies

 We also keep a small garden, including a strawberry patch, asparagus, and lots of summer veggies like squash, tomatoes, peppers, green beans, cucumbers, and onions.
-Right now it just feeds our family (and some friends when that zucchini gets out of control!), but we hope to expand in the future.
+Right now it just feeds our family (and some friends when that zucchini gets out of control!).
+We hope to expand in the future.

 Honey Bees